Watch out- this devious Microsoft Teams phishing campaign could infect your PC

 DarkGate

-firm Truesec launched an into the phishing campaign and found that the download makes use of Windows cURL to fetch the malware’s code, with the script being pre-compiled and the dangerous elements hidden in the middle of the file, in order to evade .
+Cybersecurity firm Truesec launched an investigation into the phishing campaign and found that the download makes use of Windows cURL to fetch the malware’s code, with the being pre-compiled and the dangerous elements hidden in the middle of the file, in order to evade detection.

-DarkGate has been around since 2017, but its use has been restricted to only a handful of against specific targets.
-It is a powerful and all-encompassing tool, capable of stealing files, browser data, and clipboard contents, as well as cryptomining, keylogging and remote control of endpoints.
+DarkGate has been around since 2017, but its use has been restricted to only a handful of cybercriminals against specific targets.
+It is a powerful and all-encompassing tool, capable of stealing files, browser data, and clipboard contents, as well as cryptomining, keylogging and remote of

 Source link